MehfoozurRehman/mehfoozurrehman/README.md

 # Greetings!
 I'm Mehfooz-ur-rehman 👋
-I'm a versatile developer from Samundri, Pakistan.
+I'm a developer from Samundri, Pakistan.
 I craft seamless experiences for web, mobile, and desktop platforms.
 I build elegant, intuitive, and visually captivating software.
 ## What I'm up to:
 🧠 Constantly expanding my skill set!
 Currently, I'm delving into the latest features of Next.js 13 and exploring the potential of React server components.